 4. Putting on a fake front.

 Many one-person businesses refer to themselves as “we.”
 That’s something a lot of new entrepreneurs do, but it isn’t necessary.
 There’s nothing wrong with a one-person business, especially today.
-My games business has mostly been a we over the years, but my personal development business is still an I. My wife’s VegFamily Magazine business is a we, since she has a staff working for her, but her web consulting business is an I. It’s perfectly OK to refer to your business as an I when you’re the only one working in it.
+My games business has mostly been a we over the years, but my personal development business is still an I. It’s perfectly OK to refer to your business as an I when you’re the only one working in it.
 Pretending that you’re a we when you’re really an I is a bit silly.
 It’s not going to gain you any respect in a way that matters.
 Promoting yourself as an I may even be an advantage today, since people will know the buck stops with you, and if you make a promise, you’re the one who will carry it out.
 Promises from a we sometimes aren’t worth very much.

 If you’re a newly self-employed person, don’t pretend you’re anything else.
 Price your products and services fairly for your level of skills and talents.
 Some newly self-employed people think they must become actors.
 The business they promote to the world is pure fantasy.
 Trying to fool your customers in this manner will only backfire.
 If you’re so desperate for business that you need to lie, you shouldn’t be starting your own business.
 If you can’t provide real value and charge fairly for it, don’t play the game of business.
 Develop your skills a bit more first.

 5. Assuming a signed contract will be honored.

 I’ve made this mistake more than I care to admit.
 I’ve had signed contracts with supposedly reputable corporations, and they weren’t worth squat when the CEO decided he wanted out of the deal, even for completely dishonorable reasons.
 Sure I was in the right, but did I want to go to court to enforce it?
 No, I’d rather continue doing meaningful work.